 CONfabulation does not permit any recording of members—audio, video, or photographs—without the permission of everyone in the recording.

 You may not republish another person's written comments from the CONfabulation Discord or Zoom chat without the writer's express permission.
 You may paraphrase discussion or share unattributed "overheard" comments, but connecting someone's written or spoken comments with their name or social media handle without their express permission will be treated as a violation of this policy.

 We have tried to make the CONfabulation online spaces as secure as is practical, but we cannot guarantee privacy to the degree we can in an offline space.
 We ask attendees to be especially respectful of each other's names, pseudonyms, and personal information.
-Use one consistent badge name as your Zoom and Discord handle; use badge names when introducing yourself or referring to other congoers in Discord or Zoom chat or in Zoom meetings.
+Use one consistent badge name as your Zoom, Discord, and Conline handles; use badge names when introducing yourself or referring to other congoers in Discord chat or in Zoom meetings.

 CONfabulation strives to provide an accessible environment for all attendees, online as well as in person.
 We ask all attendees to help create this environment by following these guidelines for program participation: Keep your microphone muted when you are not speaking.
 All participants will be muted by default upon entering the Zoom meeting.
 If you have a question or comment, use the chat to raise your hand and the moderator will call on you in the order the question was received.

 All programming will have a slide with program information and links to our policies shared onscreen at the start of the program.
 Presenters may choose to use any additional slides as part of their presentation, but it is not required.

 Presenters taking a high volume of questions and comments—for example, prompts for a game—may ask audience members to use that program's Discord channel exclusively, and read selected comments aloud.
 If you are planning to use additional screen-sharing beyond the intro slide as a moderator, consider making any slides or handouts available for download before the program starts.